-Over the last year, the COVID-19 pandemic resulted in government authorities implementing numerous measures to try to contain the virus, such as travel bans and restrictions, quarantines, stay-at-home or shelter-in-place orders, and business shutdowns.
-These measures have adversely impacted our employees ability to collaborate in a discipline that requires a high degree of collaborative work.
+The measures taken to control the spread of the virus have adversely impacted our employees ability to collaborate in a discipline that requires a high degree of collaborative work.
 Our operations have had to change and adapt to meet these new demands.
-The operations of our suppliers, vendors and business partners have been impacted and our sales and marketing activities for our vehicles and other services were made increasingly difficult as a result of the COVID-19 pandemic.
+The operations of our suppliers, vendors and business partners have also been impacted and our sales and marketing activities for our vehicles and other services were made increasingly difficult as a result of the COVID-19 pandemic.
 Various aspects of our business cannot be conducted remotely, including the testing and manufacturing of our EVs.
 Further, as a growing company, the ability for us to hire, onboard and train new employees has been impacted and has required us to evaluate areas of our business that will not result in the best use of our human capital for long-term growth.
 The spread of COVID-19 has also caused us and many of our contractors and service providers to modify our business practices (including employee travel, recommending that all non-essential personnel work from home and cancellation or reduction of physical participation in testing activities, meetings, events and conferences), and collectively with our contractors and service providers, we have been and may further be required to take actions as required by government authorities or that we determine are in the best interests of our employees, customers, suppliers, vendors and business partners.
 There is no certainty that such actions will be sufficient to mitigate the risks posed by the virus or otherwise be satisfactory to government authorities.

-We are hopeful that in the coming months, with the expansion of vaccination efforts in the United States and elsewhere, and with this an anticipated loosening of certain governmental restrictions, businesses will be able to resume more normal operations as 2021 progresses.
+We are hopeful that in the coming months, with the expansion of vaccination efforts in the United States and elsewhere, and with this an anticipated loosening of certain governmental restrictions, businesses will be able to resume more normal operations in the second half of 2021.
 However, while the pandemic continues, if significant portions of our workforce or contractors and service providers are unable to work effectively, including due to illness, quarantines, social distancing, government actions or other restrictions in connection with the COVID-19 pandemic, our operations will be impacted.
 These factors related to COVID-19 are beyond our knowledge and control and, as a result, at this time, we are unable to predict the ultimate impact, both in terms of severity and duration, that the COVID-19 pandemic will have on our business, operating results, cash flows and financial condition, but it could be material if the current circumstances continue to exist for a prolonged period of time.
 Although we have made our best estimates based upon current information, actual results could materially differ from the estimates and assumptions developed by management.
 Accordingly, it is reasonably possible that the estimates made in the financial statements have been, or will be, materially and adversely impacted in the near term as a result of these conditions, and if so, we may be subject to future impairment losses related to long-lived assets as well as changes to valuations.